dvoina/AoC_2020/README.md

 # AoC_2020

-Still Python as I hava little time.
+Still Python as I have a little time.
 Bad code quality.